angularsen/UnitsNet/README.md

 // Pass quantity types instead of values to avoid conversion mistakes and communicate intent string PrintPersonWeight(Mass weight)
 {
-    // No such thing!
-Weight in this context is Mass, not Force. double weightNewtons = weight.Newtons;
+    // Compile error!
+Newtons belong to Force, not Mass.
+A common source of confusion. double weightNewtons = weight.Newtons;

     // Convert to the unit of choice - when you need it